 - c.
-After successful completion of the Pre-Master's programme, the study advisers of the International Office will produce a 'Statement Admission Final Examination' to allow admission to either the track International Human Rights Law or the track Public International Law of the LLM Public International Law.
-The regular starting dates apply. - 2.
-The Pre-Master's programme described in Article 8.8.1 consists of the following course units:
+After successful completion of the Pre-Master's programme, the study advisers of the International Office will produce a 'Statement Admission Final Examination' to allow admission to either the track Health and Technology Law, International Human Rights Law or the track Public International Law of the LLM Public International Law.
+The regular starting dates apply. - The Pre-Master's programme described in Article 8.7.1, track International Human 2.
+Rights Law and track Public International Law consists of the following course units: Law and Legal Skills (including IT for Lawyers) 1.
+10 ECTS Criminal Law 2.
+10 ECTS Public International Law 10 ECTS 3. - Administrative Law and Market Regulation 4.
+10 ECTS Comparative Constitutional Law 10 ECTS 5.
+Research seminar 6.
+10 ECTS Total 60 ECTS - The Pre-Master's programme described in Article 8.7.1, track Health and Technology 3.
+Law consists of the following course units:

-Total 60 ECTS
+Tota ป 60 ECTS

-6. Research seminar 10 ECTS
+7. Research seminar 10 ECTS

+6. Introduction to Technology Law 5 ECTS

-5. Comparative Constitutional Law 10 ECTS
+5. IT in the Context of Law 5 ECTS

-4. Administrative Law and Market Regulation 10 ECTS
+4. Public International Law 10 ECTS

-3. Public International Law 10 ECTS
+3. Data protection and Human Rights 10 ECTS

-2. Criminal Law 10 ECTS
+2. Law of the European Union 10 ECTS

 1. Law and Legal Skills (including IT for Lawyers) 10 ECTS

-3. Holders of an International Relations and/or Political Science degree (research university level) can participate in an adjusted Pre-Master's programme.
+Holders of an International Relations and/or Political Science degree (research 4. university level) can participate in an adjusted Pre-Master's programme for the track International Human Rights Law and the track Public International Law.
 Explicit admission to this adjusted Pre-Master's programme must be granted by the Admissions Board.